In Greater New Haven, the town of East Haven is a matter of minutes east of its big sister, but very much its own place.

 East Haven brings the curtain down on the summer season with this hotly anticipated event on the first Saturday of September.

-Now in its third decade, the East Haven Fall Festival goes down on the Town Green and packs a lot into six hours.
+Now in its third decade, the East Haven Fall Festival goes down on the Town Green and packs a lot into one afternoon.

-There’s live music from the bandstand (The Grass Roots performed in 2019), as well as food booths from local restaurants, a car show and all kinds of entertainment for children, including amusement rides.
+There’s live music from the bandstand, as well as food booths from local restaurants, a car show and all kinds of entertainment for children.
+These include amusement rides, and a dedicated zone for teenagers.

-If you’re around on the Friday night there’s more music, normally with a major headliner with local and community groups in support.
+If you’re around on the Friday night there’s more music.
+This normally features a famous headliner with local and community groups in support.

 11. Fort Nathan Hale